List of Oz characters (created by Baum): Dr. Pipt

 Dr. Pipt is sometimes called the Crooked Magician.
 He first appears in The Patchwork Girl of Oz (1913).
 He is so crooked that his legs are nearly as handy as his arms.
 When he sits, one knee is under his chin and the other behind his back.
 Dr. Pipt lives in the Munchkin Country with his wife Margolotte.
 He is notable for creating the Patchwork Girl (who was created by Dr. Pipt's wife, Margolotte) and the Glass Cat.

 Dr. Pipt also invented the Powder of Life (although in the 1904 novel The Marvelous Land of Oz this invention is credited to another crooked magician named Dr. Nikidik).
 In an article in the Spring 1965 issue of The Baum Bugle, Lee Speth argues that Nikidik faked his death in the earlier book, to assume a new identity as Pipt.
+However, modern Oz authors usually treat Nikidik and Pipt as separate characters, often as cousins.

 He was deprived of his magic abilities by Glinda for doing magic without a permit.
 Glinda also straightened his crooked limbs.

 In The Lost Princess of Oz (1917), Dr. Pipt assists Ojo and Unc Nunkie in a search party that is organized to find Princess Ozma.

 Dr. Pipt appears in the 2017 series Dorothy and the Wizard of Oz voiced by J. P. Karliak.